PhD, Kent State University

-Chad Wickman received his PhD in Rhetoric and Composition from Kent State University with a specialization in literacy, rhetoric, and social practice.
+Chad Wickman received his PhD in rhetoric and composition from Kent State University with a specialization in literacy, rhetoric, and social practice.
 He teaches undergraduate and graduate courses in writing and rhetorical theory, and his research has appeared in a range of scholarly venues, including Written Communication, Rhetoric Review, Technical Communication Quarterly, The Journal of Business and Technical Communication, and Environmental Communication.
-Chad is currently at work on a project that explores how technical craft, and discourse about technique, assists in the formation of new disciplines and serves as a possible bridge between expert and non-expert communities.
-Beyond research and teaching, he is actively involved in writing program development and serves as editor of the international research journal, Written Communication.
+Wickman is currently at work on a project that explores how technical craft, and discourse about technique, assists in the formation of new disciplines and serves as a possible bridge between expert and non-expert communities.
+Beyond research and teaching, he is actively involved in writing program development and serves as editor of the international research journal Written Communication.

 - Wickman, C. (2016).
 Learning to “Share your Science”: The open notebook as textual object and dynamic rhetorical space.
 In Alan Gross & Jonathan Buehl (Eds.), Science and the Internet: Communicating knowledge in a digital age.
 Baywood.

 - Wickman, C. (2015).
 Locating the semiotic power of writing in science.
 Journal of Business and Technical Communication.

 - Sidler, M., & Wickman, C. (2014).
 Discovery and ownership in an age of networked science.
 In Martine Courant Rife & Danielle Nicole Devoss (Eds.), Cultures of Copyright.
 Peter Lang.